ucsb-cs8-f17/ucsb-cs8-f17.github.io/_info/syllabus.md

 * You are permitted one sheet of notes on exams—details later on the syllabus.
 * Collaboration is only permitted when specifically allowed for—otherwise, you must do your own work.
    * On most homework assignments  you may collaborate with at most one other person (who must be named).
-* Attendance is required at all lectures and labs (discussion sections) and is checked via homework submission or in-class assignments.
+* Attendance is required at all lectures and labs (discussion sections) and is checked via participation using the iclickers
-   * <strong>You</strong>, yourself, must hand in your own homework in class.
-You may not turn in homework on behalf of another student, or ask someone else to turn in yours.
   * I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
 Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest four grades from everyone's homework/in-class assignment grades.
 In this way, absenses (or failure to turn in homework) does not unduly penalize your grade unless it becomes excessive.
+* <strong>You</strong> must turn in your homework using the homework mailbox for CS8 located in the copy room on the second floor of HFH building

 You may NOT:

 * Turn in homework on a day other than when it is due (early or late)
 * Have someone else turn in your homework for you (that will be considered academic dishonesty).
-* Leave homework in a mailbox or slide it under a door
 * Drop it off with the instructor to be graded later.

 ## What this course is about